varnish/Varnish-Book/varnish_book.rst

     HTTP is by definition a stateless protocol meaning that each request message can be understood in isolation.
     Hence, a server MUST NOT assume that two requests on the same connection are from the same user agent unless the connection is secured and specific to that agent.

-    HTTP/1.1 persists connections by defualt.
+    HTTP/1.1 persists connections by default.
     This is contrary to most implementations of HTTP/1.0, where each connection is established by the client prior to the request and closed by the server after sending the response.
-    Therefore, for compatibility reasons, persistent connections may be explicitly negotiated as they are not the default behaviour in HTTP/1.0 [https://tools.ietf.org/html/rfc7230#appendix-A.1.2].
+    Therefore, for compatibility reasons, persistent connections may be explicitly negotiated as they are not the default behavior in HTTP/1.0 [https://tools.ietf.org/html/rfc7230#appendix-A.1.2].
     In practice, there is a header called ``Keep-Alive`` you may use if you want to control the connection persistence between the client and the server.

     Safe methods are considered "safe" if they are read-only; i.e., the client request does not alter any state on the server.